 We continue to invest in the development at Assembly Row which is a long-term development project we expect to be involved in over the coming years.
-The carrying value of the development portion of this project at December 31, 2013 is approximately \$259 million.
-The project currently has zoning entitlements to build 2.3 million square feet of commercial-use buildings, 2,100 residential units, and a 200 room hotel.
-In December 2011, we entered into agreements with AvalonBay Communities ("AvalonBay") for a portion of the first phase of development at Assembly Row which will include 450 residential units (by AvalonBay) and approximately 326,000 square feet of retail space and 98,000 square feet of office space (both by the Trust).
-The Massachusetts Bay Transit Authority (MBTA) is constructing the new orange line T-Stop at the property.
-Our construction on the first phase commenced during the first quarter 2012.
-Total expected costs for Phase I of Assembly Row range from \$190 million to \$200 million of which \$115 million has been incurred to date.
-We expect Phase I to open in 2014 and stabilize in 2015.
-Additionally during 2013, we continued our infrastructure work.
-In total, we invested \$89 million in Assembly Row in 2013, net of public funding, and expect to invest between \$65 million and \$85 million in 2014, net of expected public funding.
+The carrying value of the development portion of this project at December 31, 2014 is approximately \$359 million.
+The project currently has zoning entitlements to build 3.4 million square feet of commercial-use buildings, 1,843 residential units, and a 170 room hotel.
+The first phase consists of approximately 326,000 square feet of retail space and 98,000 square feet of office space (both owned by the Trust) and 450 residential units owned by AvalonBay Communities.
+The Massachusetts Bay Transit Authority (MBTA) constructed the new orange line T-Stop at the property, which opened in September 2014.
+Minimal amounts of construction remain to be completed on the first phase.
+The retail space in Phase I opened during 2014 and currently is 97.3% leased; the office space will open in 2015.
+Phase I is expected to stabilize in 2015/2016.
+Total expected costs for Phase I of Assembly Row in 2014, net of public funding, and expect to invest between \$20 million and \$30 million in Assembly Row in 2015.